shom-fr/xoa/doc/uses.cf.rst

 The idea
 --------
-Formatting means changing ot setting names and attributes.
+Formatting means changing or setting names and attributes.
 It is possible to format, or even auto-format data variables and coordinates.

 During an auto-formatting, each array is matched against CF specs, and the array is formatted when a matching is successfull.
 If the array contains coordinates, the same process is applied on them, as soon as the ``format_coords`` keyword is ``True``.
+If the ``name`` key is set in the matching item specs, its value is used to name the variable or coordinate array, else the generic name is used like ``"lon"``.

 **Explicit formatting:**